Saturday, August 27, 2022

 First of all, in the statement you quoted, if you look at it, I was actually asking a question.
 What I said was this (to give it some context):

-“Remember Paul told the Philippian jailer when the jailer asked, ‘What must I do to be saved?’
-And Paul simply said, ‘Believe on the Lord Jesus Christ and you will be saved’ [Acts 16:30-31].
-Well, now after two thousand years of church history, Piper comes along with this new idea and says, “Well why don’t we change that to ‘Delight yourself in the Lord’?”
+“Remember Paul told the Philippian jailer when the jailer asked, ‘What must I do to be saved?,’ and Paul simply said, ‘Believe on the Lord Jesus Christ and you will be saved’ [Acts 16:30-31].
+But now after two thousand years of church history, Piper comes along with this new idea and says, “Why don’t we change that to ‘Delight yourself in the Lord’?”
 Why does Piper say that?
 Well, because Christian Hedonism is all about your own personal pleasure, right?
 ‘Believe in the Lord’, that’s an objective truth.
 I am looking to someone outside of myself to be saved, namely Jesus Christ.
 What Piper wants to do is twist that to this personal subjective feeling of delight and it becomes all about his personal delight for salvation.
 That is Hedonism.
 That is apparently Christian Hedonism according to John Piper.”

 The part you quoted is from when I said, “Christian Hedonism is all about your own personal pleasure, right?”
 So that’s the question I was asking.
 That’s my understanding of Piper’s position, and that’s why I said at the end, “right?”
-But still, it’s a question, rhetorical, maybe, but still a question.
+But still, it’s a question; rhetorical, maybe, but still a question.
 I’m providing my understanding of Piper’s position, and welcoming feedback.
 If you see it differently, please share why you disagree.

 Piper’s Cosmic Sugar Daddy